cwinters/korra/README.md

 ### Sample filters

 #### Limitations

-There will be an upper bound of the supported `rate` which varies on the machine being used.

 You could be CPU bound (unlikely), memory bound (more likely) or have system resource limits being reached which ought to be tuned for the process execution.
 The important limits for us are file descriptors and processes.
 On a UNIX system you can get and set the current soft-limit values for a user.

 ```shell
 $ ulimit -n # file descriptors
 2560